When to Go, Which Roads to Take, Where to Find Information

 mountain range of west central Arkansas are changing noticeably by early to mid-October.
 Southern and eastern Arkansas foliage usually begins changing during mid-October.
 Most people, however, are more interested in the "peak" of color.
 There is usually a period of a week or so when the fall foliage

 in a particular area is at its best.
 Normally, the peak of color occurs around two or three weeks after color changes begin, meaning late October for the Ozarks, late October or early November for central and western Arkansas, and early to mid-November for the southern and eastern sections.

 Autumn in Arkansas is anything but one-dimensional with a bumper crop of fall festivals and special events, the flamboyant fall foliage

 , the harvest season, and the crisper, downward turn of temperatures.
 The most popular way to enjoy the splashy color of autumn in Arkansas is just to get out and do it.
 The color change begins in October in the Ozarks of northern Arkansas...moves slowly to the south...until it reaches the peak of color in late October and early November.
 Yellows, reds, oranges, golds - even deep purple-overtake the maples, sumac, sweet gum, oak, sassafras, and hickory.
 The state has two-and-a-half million acres of national forests – the Ozark

 and the St. Francis

-AREA ONE: The Ozark Mountain region begins its color change at the end of September and early October, with the black gums taking on brilliant red tones.
-The peak usually occurs in late October.
+AREA ONE: The Ozark Mountain region begins its color change in early October, with the black gums taking on brilliant red tones.
+The peak usually occurs in late October to early November.

-AREA TWO: The Ouachitas and Arkansas River Valley take on color within a week or so following the Ozarks, beginning in early to mid October.
-Early November is normally the peak time for this area.
+AREA TWO: The Ouachitas and Arkansas River Valley take on color within a week or so following the Ozarks, usually beginning in mid-October.
+Early-mid November is normally the peak time for this area.

-AREA THREE: The Delta (east) and Gulf Coastal Plain (south) are usually transformed by early to mid-November.
+AREA THREE: The Delta (east) and Gulf Coastal Plain (south) are usually transformed by mid-November.